openml/server-api/docs/contributing/setup.md

 ```
 There are three important [test markers](https://docs.pytest.org/en/7.1.x/example/markers.html) to be aware of:

  - `php_api`: all tests that require the PHP API container.
-These are tests which
  - `python_api`: all tests that require the Python API container.
 That's almost all of them.
  - `slow`: for long-running tests.
 Currently only one test.